coop-git/YamahaMusicCast/README.md

 - 2nd try for Sync Volume and detect other Things via Bridge (v0.76).
 - Changed *empty value* to *Standalone* (v0.76).
 - Update environment to OH 2.5.12, worked further on coding guidelines (v0.77).
-- Changes to avoid null values and be compliant with coding guidelines for Pul Request OH3 (v0.78).
+- Changes to avoid null values and be compliant with coding guidelines for Pull Request OH3 (v0.78).

 ###### v0.60